 The interlinear states:

-Canaan is not mentioned here, yet he is in verse twenty-two; this absence is troublesome.
-We are told who the sons of Noah are; why delineate Canaan as Ham’s son in an indirect way, in a context about Noah’s sons.
-Was Canaan actually Noah’s son?
+We are told who the sons of Noah are; why delineate Canaan as Ham’s son, in a context about Noah’s sons.
+Could Canaan actually be Noah’s son?

 19 These three men were Noah’s sons, and all the people on earth came from these three sons.